 us how important children were in the ancient world.
 Among the elite, sons

-promised continuity of the family name while grown daughters could forge
+promised continuity of the family name while daughters could forge

 alliances for family through bethrothal.
 As adults, children were expected to tend their parents' tomb and honor the spirits of their ancestors at festivals for

 the dead.
-In poorer families all children worked at home to support the family,
+In poorer families all children worked to support the family,

-while daughters might be exposed or sold into slavery to eliminate the expense of their upkeep and dowry.
+while in large families daughters might be exposed or sold into slavery to eliminate the expense of their upkeep and dowry.
 A

 child's birth was not celebrated until its eighth day of life and parents were

 given thirty days to register the birth with the state.
 For girls at all class levels, puberty was the defining

 childhood in the ancient world.
-Mortality was very high: about a third of
+Mortality was high: about a third of live

-newborns died within their first year while half of all children died by age
+newborns died within their first year while almost half of all children born died by age

-love and grief felt by parents at all class levels.
-For further information,
+love and grief felt by parents upon the loss of a child.
+For further information on this topic

 of Childhood below.